Wizard Of Oz Brightening Kit Installation

 You want the lower spotlight to point towards the witches nose on the artwork between the flippers.
 The top one should point towards the 5 on the yellow brick road.
 You can do fine tuning on the pointing once they are all hooked up and powered on.

-Note: our newer WoZ kits have brigher bulbs.
+Note: our newer WoZ kits have brigher bulbs so we moved from 6 to 4 spotlights.
+The photos were take with the v1 kit that had 6 total spotlights.
+Our current kit only has 4 since the bulbs are so much better.
 We provide the 8 SMD flat top bulbs.
 Make sure these are not pointing at your face to avoid being blinding by the tower bulbs.
 Our newer 12vdc bulbs are bright enough that you will no longer need to populate 6 spotlight sockets.
 Therefore we now provide 4 total sockets.
 The photos below still show the double spotlights but instead these are single spotlights.

 - Attach the double hex bolt spotlight to the right slingshot, upper bolt this time.
 Use the same procedure as before.
 It should look something like this: